 However, substances [2], [6] and [7] are not registered under REACH.
 Therefore, no information on their composition is available.
-As a consequence, ECHA considers that there is ii.
-Applicability domain of the category
+As a consequence, ECHA considers that there is no adequate information available to establish the extent of the similarity and of the differences in the structure and in the composition of these three substances.